oamer1/GO-OOP/oop2/README.md

-### Hiding employee struct and using constructor function
+### Hiding employee struct and using factory function